ADF Logo

 Pro-life vs. pro-choice

 People who support abortion-on-demand are often described in the media as “pro-choice.”
-It’s a convenient term: the word “choice” has few negative connotations, and identifying as for something engenders much more sympathy than being against something.
+It’s a convenient term.
+The word “choice” has few negative connotations, and saying you are for something engenders much more sympathy than being against something.
+It’s why abortion activists don’t say they are “anti-life.”
+Sometimes a truth-in-advertising approach hurts the brand.

 But “pro-choice” is simply not an accurate term for supporters of legalized abortion.
 First, the term fails to answer an important question: what choice?
-The answer, of course, is a woman’s choice to abort her unborn child.
-Planned Parenthood, America’s foremost “pro-choice” organization, defines the term this way: “When you say you’re pro-choice you’re telling people that you believe it’s OK for them to have the ability to choose abortion as an option for an unplanned pregnancy — even if you wouldn’t choose abortion for yourself.”
+The answer, of course, is the choice to abort an unborn child.

 But there’s another problem with the term “pro-choice”: it treats abortion as the only choice available to women facing unplanned pregnancies or uncertain futures.

-And what about “pro-choice” organizations?
-In 2019, Planned Parenthood, America’s largest abortion provider, performed 133 abortions for every one adoption referral.
+Can the same be said for “pro-choice” organizations?
+Between July 2023 and June 2024, Planned Parenthood, America’s largest abortion provider, performed 187 abortions for every one adoption referral.
 Does that sound like an organization dedicated to “choice”?

 Ironically, it is the pro-life advocates who are truly “pro-choice.”